akshay-rakheja/supernova2022/README.md

 ## Thanks

-We are grateful to the DFINITY Foundation, Demergent Labs, Psychedelic Studios, and Jordan Last personally for the rapid education we have received in this hackathon.
+We are grateful to the DFINITY Foundation, Demergent Labs, Psychedelic Studios, and Jordan Last personally for the rapid education we have received in this hackathon and exposing us to this very cool and different blockchain technology.

-## How to Install
+## Try it yourself!
+How to Install

 ### Prerequisites